probeiuscorp/language/spec/01-types.md

 Num -> Num
 ```

-Type constructors are typed as:
+Type constructors are written as:
 ```
 a. (a, a)
 ```